Other services take a cut of your savings.

 Common questions

 You absolutely can — and we encourage it.
-Many California counties, including Alameda, offer an informal review process where you contact the assessor’s office with comparable sales data and a certified appraiser reviews your case.
+All California counties offer an informal review process where you contact the assessor’s office with comparable sales data and a certified appraiser reviews your case.
 It’s free and it works.
 The hard part is gathering the right comps, understanding Prop 8 vs. Prop 13, and knowing what numbers the assessor actually looks at.
 Overassessed does that research for you instantly.
 Think of us as the preparation step — whether you go informal or formal.

-AppealDesk covers all 50 states at $49 but isn’t built specifically for California’s Prop 8/Prop 13 system.
 AppealSeal is California-specific at $100 but doesn’t include a personalized case analysis or a cover letter.
-Overassessed is California-specific, includes everything from comparable sales to a filing guide with a full case analysis, and costs half of what AppealDesk charges.
+Overassessed is California-specific at $45, includes everything from comparable sales to a filing guide with a full case analysis and evidence packet — the most affordable and most complete option available.

 No. California’s appeal process is designed for homeowners to handle themselves.
 The California Board of Equalization confirms you can represent yourself at any hearing.
 Most residential appeals are resolved through informal review or by mail — no courtroom, no confrontation.
 You submit evidence, the county reviews it, and you get a decision.